 Fonderia Corra Listed by thegentlemen Ransomware Group

 On May 28, 2026, Italian foundry Fonderia Corra appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which specializes in high-precision cast iron components, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, any customers, suppliers, employees or partners whose details were stored in the compromised systems are now at risk.
+The company, which specializes in high-precision cast iron components, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose information may have been exposed remains unknown, any customers, suppliers, employees or partners whose details were stored in the compromised systems are now at risk.

 Public reporting indicates that Fonderia Corra, founded in 1946 and based in Thiene and Montebelluna, Italy, had sensitive internal documents stolen.
 The data was later published on the group’s leak site hosted via ransomware.live.
 Available details confirm the breach involved exfiltration of internal files rather than a simple encryption event.
 No confirmed count of affected records has been released, and the precise types of personal information exposed have not been fully disclosed by the company or the threat actors.